Ladies on Top

 Ladies on Top (女の子が抱いちゃダメですか？, Onnanoko ga Daicha Dame desu ka?) is a Japanese web manga series written and illustrated by Nejiganameta.
 It was serialized on Shogakukan's online platforms MangaONE and Ura Sunday from May 2020 to April 2022, with its chapters collected in six tankōbon volumes.
+A live-action television drama adaptation aired from March to April 2026.

 Plot

 Mitsuki Kajitani is a 24-year-old office lady who yearns for love.
 However, when men show her affection, she becomes cold and distant.
 One night, she discovers that her current boyfriend, Takayuki Shinomiya, likes aggressive women, which awakens a new side to her.
 As such, Kajitani and Shinomiya are determined to have a relationship where the traditional gender roles are reversed.